viamrobotics/docs/docs/ml/_index.md

 {{<imgproc src="/ml/training.png" class="alignright" resize="400x" declaredimensions=true alt="ML training">}}

-Viam includes a built-in [machine learning (ML) service](/ml/) which provides your robot with the ability to learn from data and adjust its behavior based on insights gathered from that data.
+Viam includes a built-in [machine learning (ML) service](/ml/) which provides your machine with the ability to learn from data and adjust its behavior based on insights gathered from that data.
 Common use cases include:

 - Object detection and classification which enable machines to detect people, animals, plants, or other objects with bounding boxes, and to perform actions when they are detected.
 - Speech recognition, natural language processing, and speech synthesis, which enable machines to verbally communicate with us.

-However, your robot can make use of machine learning with nearly any kind of data.
+However, your machine can make use of machine learning with nearly any kind of data.

 Viam natively supports [TensorFlow Lite](https://www.tensorflow.org/lite) ML models as long as your models adhere to the [model requirements](/ml/deploy/#tflite_cpu-limitations).